"one meeting, one opportunity"

 Unsu ("Hands in the Clouds", or "Cloud Hands")

-, featuring rapid changes of direction, fighting from the floor and in almost every stance.
+The most advanced kata in Shotokan karate, featuring rapid changes of direction, fighting from the floor and in almost every stance.